angular-slider/angularjs-slider/README.md

 **onChange** - _Function(sliderId)_: Function to be called when rz-slider-model or rz-slider-high change.
 If an id was set in the options, then it's passed to this callback.

 **onEnd** - _Function(sliderId)_: Function to be called when a slider update is ended.
 If an id was set in the options, then it's passed to this callback.

+**vertical** - _Boolean (defaults to false)_: Set to true to display the slider vertically.
+The slider will take the full height of its parent.
+_Changing this value at runtime is not currently supported._

 ## Change default options
 If you want the change the default options for all the sliders displayed in your application, you can set them using the `RzSliderOptions.options()` method: